prometheusresearch/baseline-codebase/src/rex.ctl/README.rst

     SERVE - starts HTTP server
     Usage: rex serve [<project>]

-    The serve task starts an HTTP server to serve a Rex application.
+    The serve task starts an HTTP server to serve a RexDB application.
     ...

 You can also use ``rex help`` to describe a global setting::